Fermat-ORG/fermat-framework/README.md

 What makes Fermat different from other wallet platforms or services?

-* **Fermat is P2P.** That makes it censorship resistent and difficult to be attacked.
+* **Fermat is P2P.** This makes it censorship resistent and difficult to be attacked.

-* **Fermat runs on end users' devices.** That enables users to hold their own money eliminating the need to trust a third party.
+* **Fermat runs on end users' devices.** This enables users to hold their own money eliminating the need to trust a third party.

 * **Fermat segments the world population and offers a custom tailored solution for each segment.** Any developer can easily create niche wallets for a particular group of people.
 Brands can create their own wallets for their followers.
 All the heavy lifting is done by the Fermat platform.